dappnode/DAppNodeDocs/docs/troubleshooting.md

 However, if your router supports UPnP, do not worry about this, it will manage all the ports stuff for you.

-***Note that SSH port is only needed when you need, ssh access too your server, and it is not a very  good idea to let that port opened , consider restricting the access to your oown IP or just open it when you need it and then close it***
+***Note that SSH port is only needed when you need ssh access too your server, and it's not a very  good idea to let that port opened , consider restricting the access to your own IP or just open it when you need it and then close it***

 ## I need to restore the system without losing any data